qindianf2000/LazUnits/Indy10/OpenSSL/How to Create OpenSSL Certs on Windows.md

 # Creating OpenSSL Certs on Windows

-The following files are used to create a localhost certificate for demo and testing purposes

-- createkeys.cmd
-- createkeys.cnf
-- v3.ext

-## Instructions

-- Edit v3.ext and change if necessary
-- Edit createkeys.cnf
-- Execute createkeys.cmd from the command line

-The following files will be generated;

-- rootCA.pem
-- rootCA.key
-- server.crt
-- server.key
-- server.pfx

-## Important
-To view the keys, used viewkeys.cmd
+Use the makecerts.cmd located in the folder \cert-demo-v3

+		makecerts.cmd

+Will generate many files, but these will be used:

+		DEMO_RootCA.crt.pem
+		DEMO_Server.crt.pem
+		DEMO_Server.key.pem
+		DEMO_Server.pfx

+## Import Certs on Windows

-Read the doc "How to configure OpenSSL Certs on Windows"
+See the document "How to Configure OpenSSL Certs on Windows" The easiest method is to open: DEMO_Server.pfx

-See the source code in the demos how to use the certificates above.

-## Credits

-Thanks to Thijs Busser and his blog entry at https://medium.com/@tbusser/creating-a-browser-trusted-self-signed-ssl-certificate-2709ce43fd15
+## Copy files to the SSL demos

+The following are used by the demo projects:

+		DEMO_RootCA.crt.pem
+		DEMO_Server.crt.pem
+		DEMO_Server.key.pem